au-nlp/project-milestone-p2-group1/README.md

 - [TL;DR](https://huggingface.co/datasets/trl-lib/tldr): Reddit post and summaries of 100K+ examples.
 Will be extended with a Gen Z style summarization.

 ## Contributions
-Our project makes the following key contributions to the field of style transfer and summarization:
+Our project makes the following key contributions to the field of style transfer and summarization.
 -   **Robust Gen Z Dictionary**: We constructed and enchanced a unified dictionary of **1,888 unique slang terms** by merging and standardizing three fragmented open-source datasets (MLBtrio, Programmer-RD-AI, and Kaggle), resolving issues of duplication and missing context.
 -   **Large-Scale Synthetic Corpus**: We generated **116,578 high-quality parallel training pairs** (standard TL;DR $\to$ Gen Z TL;DR).
 This was achieved using a retrieval-augmented generation pipeline where **OpenAI GPT OSS 120B** rewrote summaries guided by semantically relevant slang embeddings.
 -  **Supervised Fine-Tuning Evaluation**: We fine-tuned and compared **T5-small** and **BART-base** architectures, demonstrating that BART-base outperforms T5 in preserving meaning while adopting the target style.